-- 1. Controller, Cabinet, and Auxiliary Equipment: - a.
+1. Controller, Cabinet, and Auxiliary Equipment:

+- a.
 Install according to the manufacturer's recommendations and as specified in the contract documents. - b.
 Install on pre-placed caulking material on the concrete base.
 After the cabinet is installed in place, place caulking material around the base of the cabinet. - c.
 This installation includes any and all jumpers/pigtail cables, splice trays/enclosures, termination panels to accommodate the number of terminations per plan, fiber optic connectors, and fiber breakout kits. - 2.
 Controller: Install according to the manufacturer's recommendations and as specified in the contract documents. - 3.
-Battery Backup System: Install new corrosion resistant materials according to the manufacturer's recommendations and as specified in the contract documents. - a.
-Enclosure/Cabinet: The enclosure will be mounted to the traffic controller cabinet with six hex head bolts, 1⁄4 inch by 20 inches.
-All holes will be field drilled by the contractor to accommodate the specific situation.
-A grommet must be supplied to protect the cable in a field drilled 1.5 inch to 2 inch hold for cable connection to the traffic controller.
-The contractor will supply all mounting hardware, bolts, washers, nuts, gaskets, bushings, grommets, caulking, etc., necessary to install the cabinet in a safe and weatherproof manner. - 4.
+Battery Backup System: Install new corrosion resistant materials according to the manufacturer's recommendations and as specified in the contract documents. - 4.
 Emergency Vehicle Preemption System: Install according to the manufacturer's recommendations and as specified in the contract documents.

-E. Poles, Heads, and Signs
+E. Poles, Heads, and Signs.

-- 1. Vehicle and Pedestrian Traffic Signal Heads: - a.
-Inspect each signal head assembly while still on the ground for the following: - i.
-Physical defects - ii.
-Visor type - iii.
-LED wattage - iv.
-Lens orientation - v.
-Wiring connections - b.
+1. Vehicle and Pedestrian Traffic Signal Heads:

+- a.
+Inspect each signal head assembly while still on the ground for the following:

+- 1) Physical defects

+- 2) Visor type

+- 3) LED wattage

+- 4) Lens orientation

+- 5) Wiring connections

+- b.
 Attach signal head mounting hardware according to the manufacturer's recommendations.
-Apply anti-seize compound to all mechanical fasteners. - c.
-Adjust each signal head both vertically and horizontally to approximate a uniform grade of all like signal heads. - d.
+Apply anti-seize compound to all mechanical fasteners.

+- c.
+Adjust each signal head both vertically and horizontally to approximate a uniform grade of all like signal heads.

+- d.
 During the course of construction and until the signals are placed in operation, cover signal faces or turn away from approaching traffic.
-When ready for operation, plumb and aim the heads. - 2.
-Traffic Signal and Pedestal Poles and Pedestrian Push Button Posts: - a.
+When ready for operation, plumb and aim the heads.

+2. Traffic Signal and Pedestal Poles and Pedestrian Push Button Posts:

+- a.
 Erect all poles and posts vertically under normal load. - b.
-Securely bolt the bases to the cast-in-place concrete foundations. - i.
-Mast Arm Poles: Provide footing type (A through F) as specified in the contract documents.
-Level by using two nuts on each anchor bolt or according to the manufacturer's recommendations. - ii.
-Pedestal Poles: Level by using metal shims and one nut on each anchor bolt or according to the manufacturer's recommendations.
+Securely bolt the bases to the cast-in-place concrete foundations. - 1) Mast Arm Poles: Provide footing size as specified in the contract documents.
+Level by using two nuts on each anchor bolt or according to the manufacturer's recommendations.

-- iii.
-Pedestrian Push Button Posts: Weld the post to the base plate using a minimum 3/16 inch weld.
+- 2) Pedestal Poles: Level by using metal shims and one nut on each anchor bolt or according to the manufacturer's recommendations. - 3) Pedestrian Push Button Posts: Weld the post to the base plate using a minimum 3/16 inch weld.
 Level by using two nuts on each bolt. - c.
 After leveling the poles, use non-shrink grout or a rodent guard between the pole base and the foundation.
 When non-shrink grout is used, neatly finish exposed edges of grout to present a pleasing appearance, and place a weep hole in the grout. - d.
 Apply anti-seize compound to all mechanical fasteners on pole access doors. - e.
 Install pedestrian push button post caps with tamper-proof set screws per manufacturer's direction or by driving the cap a minimum of 1/2 inch onto the post. - 3.
 Traffic Signs: Install signs using universally adjustable sign brackets banded to the pole.
 Apply anti-seize compound to all mechanical fasteners.